Close Menu

 “We had maxed out capacity [in Mere] and it was the end of a chapter, but this gives us an opportunity to do something more exciting going forward,” Ashworth told the drinks business.
 “It sets us up for the future, when we will be shipping in larger volume, which will allow us to keep the range strong and offer competitive prices.”

-The next phase of development is to establish a bonded warehouse, which will enable Yapp to hold stock for longer term for private clients, and also do logistics for third parties.
+The next phase of development is to establish a bonded warehouse, which Ashworth said would enable Yapp to hold stock longer term for private clients, and also offer logistics to third parties and grow that side of the business.

 “We have had a lot of interest in this from small retailers and restaurants,” Ashworth said.
-“Post Brexit and post-pandemic it has become a lots more complicated and whereas previously smaller independents could do this, it not viable anymore.”
+“Post Brexit and post-pandemic it has become a lots more complicated and whereas previously smaller independents could do this [themselves], it not viable anymore.”

 Related news